coq-community/manifesto/README.md

   OPAM-based way of distributing Coq packages.
 As such, all projects of coq-community will have a corresponding package in the Coq package index.

+- **What is the difference with the Coq plugin developer program?**

+  The Coq plugin developer program doesn't exist yet but it's a project to have a community of Coq plugin developers to discuss best practices, how to correctly use the Coq API, etc. Whenever this program is finally introduced, it will make sense for coq-community plugins to also be part of this program.

 - **Can I propose a project of which I am the author?**

   Yes, you can propose a project of which you are the author, as a way of